bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/deployment.rst

 Project Deployment Descriptor
 ------------------------------

-Each |axon-ivy| project has a *deployment descriptor*.
+Each Axon Ivy project has a *deployment descriptor*.
 The deployment descriptor defines various properties of a project that are important with respect to deployment on the engine.
 Specifically the descriptor
 defines: